BabylonJS/Documentation/content/How_To/floating_origin/floating_origin.md

 where lies the trick; instead of changing the real camera position, we use a separate, double precision floating-point Vector3 which stores the camera position.
 The real camera position is kept always (0, 0, 0).

-We do the same for the object; all of them get a separate, double precision Vector3 to store their coordinates.
+We do the same for the objects; all of them get a separate, double precision Vector3 to store their coordinates.
 We don't set their real position directly; instead, we also set their separate coordinates.

 Then, on a loop which happens every frame just before rendering, we subtract the double camera position